 A resident of Wildwood, Dr. L'Ecuyer is board certified in psychiatry and child psychiatry.
 She earned her medical degree in 1997 from the University Of Louisville School Of Medicine.
 L’Ecuyer completed her adult psychiatry residency at Yale University in 2000.
 She also completed her child psychiatry fellowship at Yale in 2002.
 L'Ecuyer worked most recently at St. John’s Mercy Medical Center in St.Louis.
 Suzanne and her husband Brian have a six-year-old daughter, Meredith.

 About Ranken Jordan

-Ranken Jordan – A Pediatric Specialty Hospital is one of a handful of hospitals in the country that provide rehabilitation and sub-acute medical treatment for children regardless of their family’s ability to pay.
+Ranken Jordan – A Pediatric Specialty Hospital is one of a handful of hospitals in the country that provide rehabilitation and sub-acute medical treatment for children.
 For children with complex medical issues, such as brain injuries or complications due to premature birth, Ranken Jordan helps bridge the gap between traditional hospital treatment and going home.
 Ranken Jordan offers care through a 34-bed inpatient program and several outpatient programs, including outpatient therapy, intensive day treatment and a comprehensive orthopedic/rehabilitation clinic.
 Read more about Ranken Jordan